SEPTEMBER 2021 – FEDERAL ELECTION UPDATE AND INFORMATION

-Members of the MSGC Executive have been hitting the pavement and getting in front of provincial and federal politicians to build relationships.
+The MSGC Executive have had a busy 2019 during which time both a Federal and Provincial election took place, this of course meant that the Members of the Executive have been hitting the pavement and getting in front of provincial and federal politicians to build relationships.
 These political relationships will help advocate for the Settlements in the Legislature and Parliament, and that is why getting them informed is a top priority.
-The year 2019 has already been a substantial year for elections in Alberta, and there is still one more: the 2019 Federal Election.

 For Alberta, a change in government, a new Premier with a new Cabinet, and priorities to create jobs and to be more efficient with spending presents an important opportunity for the Metis Settlements.
 Building a good working relationship with Premier Kenney and his Ministers and MLAs is vital for the Executive to achieve results for Settlement Members.

 Throughout the summer, the Executive have been taking every opportunity to attend events, setup meetings, and get in front of provincial and federal leaders.
-This year is all about building recognition of the Settlements, their unique history, and their needs, which have not been properly considered by previous governments at all levels.
+Amidst the Covid 19 pandemic this year is all about building recognition of the Settlements, their unique history, and their needs, which have not been properly considered by previous governments at all levels.
 One of the ways the Executive is trying to change this is by focusing less time on meeting with bureaucrats and more time speaking to and meeting with elected decision makers.
-This summer has been a busy one and below is an update on what the Executive has been doing to inform, educate, and build relationships.
+The past summer was a busy one and below is an update on what the Executive has accomplished to inform, educate, and build relationships.

-At the beginning of July, MSGC President Herb Lehr travelled to Calgary for the Stampede Investment Forum on invitation from Alberta’s Indigenous Relations Minister Rick Wilson and Premier Jason Kenney.
+At the beginning of July 2019, MSGC President Herb Lehr traveled to Calgary for the Stampede Investment Forum on invitation from Alberta’s Indigenous Relations Minister Rick Wilson and Premier Jason Kenney.
 The Stampede Investment Forum takes place during the Calgary Stampede and brings together business leaders, political leaders, and community leaders from across Alberta and beyond.

 President Lehr participated in several events and attended the Premier’s Investment Luncheon at his invitation.
 The President was able to meet with several members of the provincial government and business leaders.
 Minister Wilson, as a result, has worked diligently to arrange meetings with officials from multiple ministries to address Settlement issues.